Click on the categories below for everything you need to know about registration for Bio 200/500 Independent Research.

-- Credit/No credit or **Audit only.
+- Pass/Fail Only.
 Course may not be taken for a letter grade.
 Maximum 3 units per semester.

-- Students average 9-10 hours a week (Fall and Spring) at the bench for 3 units of credit, or audit units.
+- Students average 9-10 hours a week (Fall and Spring) at the bench for 3 units of credit, pass/fail grade option only.
 Preparation for lab, data reduction and reading requires additional time.
 Field-based research requires a comparable expenditure of time.

-- If a student wants to receive credit, or audited units, for fewer hours per week in lab (e.g., 6-8 hrs/wk for 2 units), this will require special permission from the mentor to verify that it will still be a useful research experience.
+- If a student wants to receive credit, for fewer hours per week in lab (e.g., 6-8 hrs/wk for 2 units), this will require special permission from the mentor to verify that it will still be a useful research experience.

 - The mentor should assign a grade of Incomplete (I) if the time commitment agreed upon has not been met.
 This “I” can be changed to “Pass” by work the student completes after the semester is over.
-For students auditing the course, the mentor will assign either a grade of L (successful) or Z (unsuccessful).
 Please consult Ken Olsen at the earliest time any problem is perceived.

 - BIO 200/500 is a demanding experience.
 It should not be treated as an add-on to a full schedule.
 If total course load is above 16 units, consult your advisor about dropping a course or BIO 200/500.
 Lab work typically requires two or more big blocks of time (e.g., 4-5 hours) in lab per week, so your schedule will need to be able to accommodate this.